MelbourneDeveloper/Device.Net/README.md

 ## [Version 4 Documentation](https://melbournedeveloper.github.io/Device.Net/index.html)

 **Version 4 is going to be a big version.
-Control Transfers are [almost there](https://github.com/MelbourneDeveloper/Device.Net/pull/165)!
+The Github documentation here is currently out of date.
+See the Version 4 documentation (work in progress) above.
+Grab the prerelease version on Nuget for the latest and greatest alpha version.
 Check out the [plan](https://github.com/MelbourneDeveloper/Device.Net/projects/11).
-Many enhancements including Reactive support, standard [`ILogger`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-3.1) throughout, are already done and I'm in the middle of testing with more real devices with real apps.
-The framework is currently getting a thrashing with an app I'm working on.
+Many enhancements, including standard [`ILogger`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-3.1), USB control transfer, improved public API are already complete, and I'm in the middle of testing with more real devices with real apps.
 Pull Requests are super welcome!**

 **Cross platform C# framework for talking to connected devices such as Usb, Serial Port and Hid devices.**